 With the stately and scenic Mount Kilimanjaro marking the coffee-producing lands of the North, and beautiful Lake Tanganyika in the South, it may seem remarkable that Tanzania coffee can remain in the shadows to that of any other land.
-But when you neighbor Kenya is the East African powerhouse of the coffee world.
-Both in the cup, and the way they run their trade, everything is topnotch.: Kenya is the East African powerhouse of the coffee world.
-Both More, the powerhouse of coffee in East Africa, it’s not only possible, it is likely.
+But when you neighbor Kenya, the powerhouse of coffee in East Africa, it’s not only possible, it is likely.

 A mixed history of false-starts in coffee production, the unsure agendas of German and English colonial rule, priorities for other food crops, and unfortunate loss of coffee trees from plant illness has held Tanzania from its coffee potential, in both volume and cup quality.

 That potential glimmers on the horizon, sometimes achieved by the highest-grown Estates and small-holder Cooperatives.
 But sometimes the quality is lost in translation … or more precisely, in transit.
-The In terms of the Tanzania coffee character, it belongs to the Central/East African family of washed (wet-processed) coffees, bright (acidy), and mostly aggressively flavorful of which Kenya is certainly the dominant coffee.
-Peaberries are often More coffee character is typical of East African washed (wet-processed) coffees: It is generally bright (acidic), and almost aggressively flavorful.
-Lack of Suggests a harmony and proportion of qualities, and implies mildness since no one quality dominates.: Balance is both an obvious and slippery taste term.
-It implies a harmony and proportion of qualities, and perhaps a More can be an issue sometimes, but the main risks are faulty flavors from bad fermentation, and storage or transit damage.
+The Tanzania coffee character is typical of East African washed (wet-processed) coffees: It is generally bright (acidic), and almost aggressively flavorful.
+Lack of balance can be an issue sometimes, but the main risks are faulty flavors from bad fermentation, and storage or transit damage.
 The abundance of bureaucracy around coffee exportation, especially when you try to do something milkly innovative like a shipment of mixed micro-lots, can result in coffee stuck at the sweltering hot port of Dar Es Salaam.
 Even hermetic packaging like Grainpro-lined jute bags, or vacuum packing, does not prevent damage to the cup quality of coffee under these conditions.

-Coffee is grown in the North and South zones and there is good quality potential from both areas, although buyers are more familiar with the northern Kilimanjaro and Meru coffees from around The name of a cultivar from Tanzania, as well as a general trade name for Tanzania coffees from Mount Meru area.
-Arusha is also planted on estates in Papua New Guinea, as I found on More and Moshi.
+Coffee is grown in the North and South zones and there is good quality potential from both areas, although buyers are more familiar with the northern Kilimanjaro and Meru coffees from around Arusha and Moshi.
 There is also potential in Kigoma area near Lake Tanganyika.
 The Kagera area near Lake Victoria is a robusta growing zone, with coffea canephora making up some 25% of all coffee grown in Tanzania.
-In the south, Mbinga in the Songea area has produced a solid cup, and the drier Mbeya region is perfect for coffee growing and The removal of the cherry and parchment from the coffee seed.: Coffee is either wet-processed (also called washed or wet-milled) or dry-processed (also called wild, natural or natural dry, and we abbreviate it DP sometimes).
-More.
+In the south, Mbinga in the Songea area has produced a solid cup, and the drier Mbeya region is perfect for coffee growing and processing.

 TACRI, the research institution in Tanzania, has aggressively developed new varieties to improve disease resistance and increase yields for the farmers of Tanzania.
 We hope new varieties will cup as well as the old Bourbons, and not include the problematic Robusta genetics that come with Catimor types.
 That’s a tall order though.
 Coffee fungus diseases and coffee wilt are serious issues in Tanzania, as well as imbuing seedstock with drought-resistant characteristics.
 While coffee is an important crop and accounts for 20% of export income, water for sustenance crops and for humans is more vital to the health of the people!

-A peaberry is a green coffee “bean” that has a rounded form: Coffee is the dried seed from the fruit of a flowering tree – each fruit having 2 seeds facing each other (the flat More from Tanzania has had a unique marketing niche in the United States, and I am not sure why.
+Peaberry from Tanzania has had a unique marketing niche in the United States, and I am not sure why.
 Peaberries are often sorted out and sold at premiums here over what they can get other places, but the cup is sometimes tainted and not worth the price.
 There is no inherent quality in a peaberry because of its shape, although the roast dynamic is different and (I feel) benefits small home air-powered roasters.
 Peaberries occur more in plants with poor nutrition, deformed roots, or those stressed by other factors like lack of water in the maturation stages (a big problem in parts of Tanzania).
 But the quality issues arise mostly in that a peaberry bulk lot is often collected from many growers over an extended period of time, meaning a mix of the good and bad, the freshly harvested and the older coffee waiting to be bulked up.
 That’s not a great prelude for success in the cup.

 We are now working direct in selecting specific cooperative and small estate coffees first hand in Tanzania, primarily because our in-country partners have done the footwork to provide us that capability.
 In the past, nearly all coffee had to be traded through the weekly auction run by the government’s Coffee Board.
 And even if they could find buying partners who would pay more, for financing reasons, regulations and tradition, many fine coffees were sent to auction only to end up bulked for more commercial full-container sales.

 With the coffee we are bringing in this year, the farmer receives prompt payment for parchment coffee delivered to the warehouse at fair local price level.
 Then when the coffee finds a buyer who pays a premium, there is a second payment distributed to all farmers in the group.
 That can go toward household needs, educating the family, wherever the need is.
 But in the off-season there is also targeted assistance to improve the health of the coffee shrubs, improve the wet-mill, and dedicated assistance from an agronomist.
 This means motivated farmers, who have an increasingly better chance with each harvest of improving their yields, producing coffee that scores better in the cup, for which we will pay more … a much more positive cycle for them, and great coffee for us, now and in the future.